Market News

 From the beginning of the year, HCL Technologies shares have tumbled 32%.
 Image: Shutterstock

-HCL Technologies shares will be on investors’ radar after the IT services firm on Wednesday, June 24, expanded its partnership with Nokia and entered into a new collaboration with Neste.
+HCL Technologies shares gain nearly 2% to an intraday high of ₹1,133.50 apiece on Thursday, June 25, after the IT services firm expanded its partnership with Nokia and entered into a new collaboration with Neste.

 In a regulatory filing, HCLTech said it has expanded its partnership with Nokia to accelerate the adoption of autonomous networks using AI-driven automation.
 As part of the collaboration, the company will co-develop network automation RAN applications (rApps), including four new rApps that will be hosted on Nokia’s SMO Marketplace.